 If you do receive a visit, remember that these people are not bailiffs, you do not have to open the door or let them in.
 If you do open the door, make sure you ask for proof of their ID.
-The most important thing to remember if you do receive a visit from a ?field agents? or ?doorstep collector? is that they cannot remove any goods from your home.
+The most important thing to remember if you do receive a visit from a “field agent” or “doorstep collector” is that they cannot remove any goods from your home.
 You also shouldn’t make any cash payments to them, it would be better to call the debt collection agency following the visit and set up an arrangement directly with them.

 It’s wise to engage with the collection company and agree on an affordable repayment plan.
-They are likely to ask you to provide them details of your monthly income and expenditure.
+They are likely to ask you to provide the details of your monthly income and expenditure.

 You can either complete one of their forms or supply your own.
 Please take help if you are unable to prepare your financial summary sheet which will help you work out your monthly budget.
-It also identify how much you are paying to other creditors you owe money to.
+It also identifies how much you are paying to other creditors you owe money to.

-Acme Credit Consultants Ltd offers debt management plan.
+Acme Credit Consultants Ltd offers a debt management plan.

-You have 14 days to reply when replying the claim form, you have options on form as to how to respond:
+You have 14 days to reply when replying to the claim form, you have options on the form as to how to respond:

-- Submit an acknowledgment of service if you intend to defend the claim but need longer than 14 days to prepare the defence.
+- Submit an acknowledgement of service if you intend to defend the claim, but need longer than 14 days to prepare the defence.

-Please call our office on 0203 318 0990 for further advice and help on court claims.
+Please call our office on 0203 318 0990 for further advice and help with court claims.
 Our team could offer you suitable service from our experts.

 If you need some help with unknown debt or have been contacted by a collection agency, get in touch.

-There are range of debt solutions available for your needs.
-It depends on your personal circumstances i.e. you are employed or self employed or you are a shareholder of a limited company.
+There is a range of debt solutions available for your needs.
+It depends on your personal circumstances, i.e., you are employed or self-employed or you are a shareholder of a limited company.
 Should you enter into a debt solution with us, fees will apply.

 All debt solutions need to be carefully considered.
 IVA’s are formal solutions and failure to keep to the terms can result in your IVA failing and you could end up bankrupt.
-Our office offers all types of debt solutions and we have strategic partnership with Insolvency Practitioners for formal debt solutions.
+Our office offers all types of debt solutions and we have strategic partnerships with Insolvency Practitioners for formal debt solutions.